VCCRI/Ularcirc/readme.md

 Pre-print for [Ularcirc now on bioarchives](https://www.biorxiv.org/content/early/2018/05/15/318436).

 # Installation
-You can install Ularcirc using the 'devtools' package
+You can install Ularcirc using the 'devtools' package.
+Note: Towards the end of 2018 Ularcirc will also be part of bioconductor.

     > install.packages("devtools")
     > library(devtools)